 95% of the time, photoshoots flow seamlessly.
-However, sometimes coffee likes to jump out of its cup and onto your pants.
+However, sometimes coffee likes to jump out of its cup and onto your brand new white pants.
 Or, the button on your jacket wants a taste of freedom.
 Knowing accidents happen, I advise clients to bring extra outfit options and props to their shoot.
 What are these items to prepare, you may ask?
 Let's dive in!

 The Client Checklist

 Here are some essential items to bring to your photoshoot: